-- a A matter personal to a member of staff that is being considered by a meeting of the council or the Personnel Committee or the Grievance / Disciplinary sub-committee is subject to standing order 11. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chair of the Personnel Committee or, in his absence, the Vice-Chair (if there is one) of the Personnel Committee of any absence occasioned by illness or other reason and that person shall report such absence to the Personnel Committee at its next meeting. - The chair of the council, or in his absence the vice-chair of the council (if there is one) and the chair of the Personnel Committee or in his absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Proper Officer.
-The review and appraisal shall be reported in writing and are subject to approval by resolution by the Personnel Committee. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior member of staff (or other members of staff) shall contact the chair of the Personnel Committee, or in his absence, the vice-chair (if there is one) of the Personnel Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel Committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a staff member relates to the chair or vice-chair (if there is one) of the Personnel Committee, this shall be communicated to another member of the Personnel Committee, which shall be reported back and progressed by resolution of the Personnel Committee.

-- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council or the Personnel committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Personnel committee or, if they are not available, the vice-chair (if there is one) of the Personnel committee of absence occasioned by illness or other reason and that person shall report such absence to the Personnel committee at its next meeting. - The chair of the Personnel committee or in their absence, the vice-chair and the chair of Council or in their absence, the vice-chair, shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
+The targets set shall be reported to Council at the next suitable meeting. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Personnel committee or in their absence, the vice-chair of the Personnel committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a staff member relates to the chair or vice-chair of the Personnel committee, this shall be communicated to another member of the Personnel committee, which shall be reported back and progressed by resolution of the Personnel committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).

-20 RESPONSIBILITIES TO PROVIDE INFORMATION
+20. RESPONSIBILITIES TO PROVIDE INFORMATION

-See also standing order 21
+See also standing order 21.

-- a In accordance with freedom of information legislation, the council shall publish information in accordance with its publication scheme and respond to requests for information held by the council. - b The council shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015.
+- a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b.
+The Council, shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015.

-21 RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION
+21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION

-(Below is not an exclusive list)
+(Below is not an exclusive list).

-See also standing order 11
+See also standing order 11.

-- a The council may appoint a Data Protection Officer. - b The council shall have policies and procedures in place to respond to an individual exercising his statutory rights concerning his personal data. - The council shall have a written policy in place for responding to and managing a personal data breach. - d The council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e The council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f The council shall maintain a written record of its processing activities.
+- a The Council may appoint a Data Protection Officer. - b The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his/her/their personal data. - c The Council shall have a written policy in place for responding to and managing a personal data breach. - d The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f The Council shall maintain a written record of its processing activities.

-22 RELATIONS WITH THE PRESS/MEDIA
+22. RELATIONS WITH THE PRESS/MEDIA

-a All requests from the press or other media for an oral or written statement or comment from the council, its councillors or staff shall be handled in accordance with the council's policy in respect of dealing with the press and/or other media.
+a Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.

-23 EXECUTION AND SEALING OF LEGAL DEEDS
+23. EXECUTION AND SEALING OF LEGAL DEEDS

-See also standing order 15(b) (xiii) and (xvii)
+See also standing orders 15(b)(xii) and (xvii).